nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 * `coarsePriority`: this sets the basic class of service (COS) inherented from BPv6.
 Although COS is not specified in BPv7, ION API supports this feature when creating ZCOs.
 From lowest to the higher priority, it can be set to `BP_BULK_PRIORITY` (value =0), `BP_STD_PRIORITY` (value = 1), or `BP_EXPEDITED_PRIORITY` (value = 2).
 * `finePriority`: this is inherented from BPv6 COS and it is the finer grain priority levels (level 0 to 254) within the class of `BP_STD_PRIORITY`.
 Typically this is set to the value of 0.
 * `acct`: The accounting category for the ZCO, it is either `ZcoInbound` (0), `ZcoOutbound` (1), or `ZcoUnknown` (2).
 If a ZCO is created for the purpose of transmission to another node, this parameter is typically set to `ZcoOutbound`.
-* `attendant`: the semaphore that blocks return of the function until the necessary resources has been allocated in the SDR for the creation of the ZCO
+* `*attendant`: the semaphore that blocks return of the function until the necessary resources has been allocated in the SDR for the creation of the ZCO

 Return Value

 * *location of the ZCO*: success; the requested space has become available and the ZCO has been created to hold the user data
-* `((Object) -1)`: the function has failed
+* ((Object) -1): the function has failed
-* `0`: either attendant was `NULL` and sufficient space for the first extent of the ZCO was not immediately available - OR - the function was interrupted by `ionPauseAttendant` before space for the ZCO became available.
+* 0: either attendant was `NULL` and sufficient space for the first extent of the ZCO was not immediately available - OR - the function was interrupted by `ionPauseAttendant` before space for the ZCO became available.

 Example Call